What is the BDC Young Entrepreneur Award?

 How to apply

 1) First, think about your hopes for the future of your business.
 Are you at a turning point or a decisive moment in its history?
 Do you want to implement a solution that will grow your business and take it to the next level?
 If so, this is your chance!

-2) Get your application ready by making a short video in which you explain the turning point your company is facing, as well as the solution you want to implement to ensure its growth.
+2) Get your application ready by thinking about the turning point your company is facing, as well as the solution you want to implement to ensure its growth.
 Warning: your application must present a solution that has NOT yet been implemented.
 The prizes are intended to help the winners through the change process.

-3) Fill out the application form and submit your application.
+3) Fill out the application form online and submit your application.

 For more information, check out the Application Requirements (PDF).

 Selection committees—one for every province and one for the three territories (Yukon, Northwest Territories and Nunavut)—will choose the finalist for their region, for a total of up to 11 finalists across Canada.

 Please note that there may be fewer than 11 finalists if the applications received do not fully meet the contest's eligibility and selection criteria.

 All finalists will be featured on our website and will benefit from nationwide visibility.

 - The solution has not yet been implemented (the prizes are meant to help the winners during the change process)